github/opensource.guide/README.md

 ## What are the components that form a guide?

-For a deep-dive into the way a guide should be authored, take a look at the [GitHub Guides Content Model](https://manual-of-style.githubapp.com/guides-model) (another [GitHub Content Model](https://manual-of-style.githubapp.com/content-model) joynt).
+For a deep-dive into the way a guide should be authored, take a look at the [GitHub Guides Content Model](https://manual-of-style.githubapp.com/guides-model) (another [GitHub Content Model](https://manual-of-style.githubapp.com/content-model) Joint).

 ## Other forms of user assistance